openwisp/openwisp-radius/docs/user/generating_users.rst

-.. _generating_users:

 Generating users
 ================

-Many a times, a network admin might need to generate temporary users (eg: events).
+Many a times, a network admin might need to generate temporary users (e.g.: events).

 This feature can be used for generating users by specifying a prefix and the number of users to be generated.